cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 <details>
   <summary>What is Karma </summary>
 You can think of Karma as of your useful reputation.
-Karma is calculated from your contribution to the knowldge grapph (submitted cyberlinks).
+Karma is calculated from your contribution to the knowldge graph (submitted cyberlinks).
 Its non-transfarbale and you cannot trade it.
 However you can, of course, sell your private key with a vertain amoutn of Karma in it.
 But would you sell your soul?
 </details>

 <details>